Dev.Chan64's Blog

 In modern systems, APIs are no longer just technical elements.

-They have become central to business flows, function calls, authentication and security, and data distribution.
+They sit at the center of business flow, function execution, authentication and security, and data distribution.

 However, the reality we face includes: